Geely Boyue

-The Geely Boyue (吉利博越 (Jílì Bóyuè)) is a compact crossover SUV produced by the Chinese automaker Geely.
-The first generation model sold as the Atlas overseas was launched in 2016 and rebadged as the Proton X70 for Malaysia.
-The first generation Boyue received a more upmarket variant and was named the Boyue Pro in 2019 for the domestic market and Azkarra overseas.
-The Boyue Pro later spawned a pickup variant rebadged as the Farizon FX in 2020.
-An addition sports appearance update replaced the Boyue Pro in 2021 and was called the Boyue X. The Boyue received a facelift in 2022 and was sold alongside the Boyue X. The second generation Boyue called Boyue L was launched in October 2022 using the CMA platform.
+The Geely Boyue (吉利博越 (Jílì Bóyuè)) is a compact SUV produced by the Chinese automaker Geely Auto.

+The first generation model (sold as the Geely Atlas overseas) was launched in 2016 and rebadged as the Proton X70 for Malaysia.

+In 2019, the second generation marketed as Boyue Pro in 2019 for the domestic market (as the Geely Azkarra overseas) was launched.
+The Boyue Pro later spawned a pickup variant called the Farizon FX in 2020.
+An addition sports appearance update replaced the Boyue Pro in 2021 and was called the Boyue X. The Boyue received a facelift in 2022 and was sold alongside the Boyue X.

+In October 2022, the third generation Boyue called Boyue L was launched using the CMA platform.
+It is exported as the Geely Starray and Geely Atlas.
+Another smaller version was introduced as the Geely Boyue Cool, which is built on BMA platform, later renamed to simply Geely Boyue.